ltskinner/machine-learning/books/graph_representation_learning/CHAPTER_2.md

 Many methods here fall under group of `graph kernel methods`, which are approaches to designing features for graphs or implicit kernel functions for use in ML models

-There are many approaches whicha are not discussed here
+There are many approaches which are not discussed here

 - Bag of nodes
 - The Weisfeiler-Lehman kernel